 Holidays are a fun time to engage your customers, prospects and team members via social media.
 With little planning, you can conduct a July 4th social media campaign to draw in new clients, as well as engage your existing customer base.
 Here are five things you can still plan to do for your 4th of July social media campaign:

 Take a look at your local community – is there a charity that makes sense for your business to support?
 Partnering with a local organization and volunteering your time is a great way to help fundraise in a patriotic way.

-If you’re having trouble choosing a patriotic charity, Business 2 Community has a great list of eight military charities that are in need of support.
+If you’re having trouble choosing a charity, Charity Navigator has a great list of highly rated nonprofits that support our military members and their families.

 2. Share Patriotic Photos

 Host a red, white and blue day for employees, encouraging them to wear their most patriotic ensembles.
 Have employees vote for the best outfit and offer a prize.

 Be sure to take a lot of photos from your red, white and blue day so that you can share with your followers on social media.
 Not only does this represent your company as a fun place to work, but it also showcases the people who make up your company.
 Encourage your followers to share their own photos with your social media community.

 A great example showcasing employee patriotism and supporting a local charity is Fairfield Glade Community Club’s Parade of Flags.
 Employees and community members provide a monetary donation to sponsor a flag in honor of a loved one.